 Storage: Store diamond jewelry separately or in individual compartments to prevent diamond-on-diamond contact.
 Soft pouches or lined jewelry boxes provide adequate protection.

-Activity removal: Remove diamond jewelry during activities involving potential impacts—heavy lifting, contact sports, rock climbing, or work with tools and machinery.
+Activity removal: Remove diamond jewelry during activities involving potential impacts — heavy lifting, contact sports, rock climbing, or work with tools and machinery.
 Impact damage risk exceeds scratch risk.

 Setting selection: Choose protective settings for vulnerable diamond shapes.
 Bezel settings protect edges better than prong settings.
 V-prongs protect pointed corners on princess, marquise, and pear shapes.

 Regular inspection: Annual professional inspection identifies worn prongs, loose settings, or damage before stones are lost.
 Most jewelers provide free inspection services.
-Our gold hoop earrings and other pieces benefit from regular professional inspection.

 Appropriate cleaning: Clean diamonds regularly using mild soap and water, ultrasonic cleaners, or professional cleaning services.
 Avoid harsh impacts during cleaning.